 How to apply

 You can also use the Crisis Loan Claim Line.
-A Social Fund officer will process your claim over the telephone however please note that if your application is in respect of living expenses other than alignment to benefit or wages, for example you have lost your money, and it is your third such application within a 12 month period, you may be required to attend a face to face interview at your local Social Security or Jobs & Benefits office in order to have your application taken.
+A Social Fund officer will process your claim over the telephone however please note that if your application is about living expenses other than alignment to benefit or wages, for example you have lost your money, and it is your third such application within a 12 month period, you may be required to go to a face to face interview at your local Social Security or Jobs & Benefits office in order to have your application taken.

 How to request a review